Samuel-AQ/Planetary-system/README.md

 ## Implementation decisions
 This application has been developed according to the principles of Jakob Nielsen.
 It's easy to use, makes the user feels the control at every moment and uses a minimalist and simple design.
 It is not possible for the user to generate any programming error so it hasn't been necessary to control the user's movements.
 The controls are at hand at every moment so it's not possible for the user to get lost using the application.
 A camera mode has been added in order to allow the user to navigate through the system freely.
 This camera is seeing by the user as a little spacecraft if they see it from the normal view mode.
+A 3D spacecraft model was used in the beginning, but it was discarded because of optimization decisitions.
 ## Application demonstration
 ![Example](https://github.com/Samuel-AQ/Planetary-system/blob/master/data/Demonstration/example.gif?raw=true)
 ## References